 In accordance with 7-15-1, Utah Code Annotated, appropriate civil legal action may be filed for the full amount of returned checks due and owing together with service charges, collection costs not to exceed $20, interest, court costs, and attorney fees as provided by law.
 In addition, foregoing civil action does not preclude the rights of prosecution under the criminal code of the State of Utah.

-PaymentsPayments can be made by mailing payment to the Collections Office, bringing payment to the Bursar's Office or OneStop in the Browning Administration Building, or online through UVLink.
+Payment can be made by mailing it to the Collections Office, bringing it to the Cashier

 Window or One Stop in the Browning Administration Building, or online through Tuition Payment PLUS.